lucapinello/CRISPResso/README.rst

 - The log of the external utilities called are stored in the file CRISPResso_RUNNING_LOG.txt
 - You can specificy the output folder with the option --output_folder
 - You can inspect intermediate files with the option --keep_intermediate
-- All the processed raw data used to generate the figures are available in the following plain text files:Quantification_of_editing_frequency.txt, effect_vector_combined.txt,effect_vector_deletion.txt,effect_vector_insertion.txt,effect_vector_substitution.txt
+- All the processed raw data used to generate the figures are available in the following plain text files:

+        - Quantification_of_editing_frequency.txt,
+        - effect_vector_combined.txt,effect_vector_deletion.txt,
+        - effect_vector_insertion.txt,
+        - effect_vector_substitution.txt

 Parameters of the command line